InfinityWallet/InfinityProtocol/README.md

 | address | **to** | The address to receive the tokens. |
 | uint | **deadline** | The Unix-time deadline which the transaction must be confirmed before. |

+# Why Binance Smart Chain (BSC)?

+In very simple terms, why would we want to drive a slower car that costs more to run?
+We're all about gamification, so we want to maximize the feedback loop of earning, staking, and earning again: BSC's superior speed and much (much much) lower transaction fees let us do this.
+While BSC might not have the level of adoption Ethereum does at current, we believe in Binance’s ability and drive to get it mighty close in the foreseeable future.
+Faster.
+Cheaper.
+Sold.

 # Infinity Crypto